 - Booting and accepting License

-By turning on your system, connect the USB or DVD driver of CentOS 8 to the system, and reboot the system.
-Be sure to change the boot order in the BIOS settings in order to boot from your desired media.
+By turning on your system, connect the USB or DVD driver of CentOS 8 to the system, and reboot it.
+Be sure to change the boot order in the BIOS settings to boot from your desired media.

 Boot messages appear as shown below.

-On the next screen, the installation summary and all the options that need configuration are displayed as shown.
-We, in turn, configure each of these options.
+The installation summary and all the options that need configuration are displayed on the next screen as shown.
+We will check this one by one.

 Click the Keyboard option and configure your keyboard.

 By default, the keyboard layout is set to English (US).
-In the text field on the right, you can type a few words to test and troubleshoot your keyboard.
+In the text field on the right section, you can type a few words to test and troubleshoot your keyboard.

 Click the “+” button at the bottom left of the photo to add a new layout.
 Then, click the “Done” button to return to the main menu.